Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Limit Reached

 Some ESPs limit how many emails can be sent or received daily.
-If this is a regular reason for email bounces, consider switching your ESP.
+If you encounter this issue with your ESP, continue switching.

 Autoresponder

-This is an unusual bounce, as you may get a notification that it's a soft bounce, but the email has been delivered.
-It happens when recipients have auto-reply set up because they are away from their desk or on holiday.
+Sometimes, you may receive a notification that a message soft bounced even though the email went through to the recipient.
+This could happen when recipients have auto-reply set up since they are away from their desks or on holiday.

-If the intended recipient has deleted their account or given you a false email address, there is nothing you can do.
-Your ESP will classify it as a hard bounce and make no further attempts to deliver the mail.
+If the intended recipient has deleted their account or given you a false email address, your ESP will classify it as a hard bounce and make no further attempts to deliver the message.

 Email blocked by server

 With cybercrime on the rise, there are increased security measures put in place by ESPs, companies, and individuals.
-These measures, which include SPF, DKIM & DMARC, ensure that you are who you say you are.
-If a server flags your email as suspicious, it will block you, resulting in a hard bounce.
+These measures, which include SPF, DKIM & DMARC email authentication procedures, ensure that you are who you say you are.
+However, if a server finds your email suspicious, it will be processed as a hard bounce.

 Mailbox is full